 - Changes in the voice (due to labored breathing)

 - A persistent cough that worsens with time

 - Extreme headaches

 Methods of Diagnosis

-The more appropriate method of diagnosing lungs cancer is through tests.
-If a patient is suspected of having developed lungs cancer, healthcare professionals will put him under a series of physical examinations and acquire his medical history.
+The more appropriate method of diagnosing lung cancer is through tests.
+If a patient is suspected of developing lung cancer, healthcare professionals will put him under a series of physical examinations and acquire his medical history.
 Tests that are employed in the diagnoses of lungs cancer are divided into two categories: